Bonnie Youth Club Guidelines – 2018

 - Under no circumstances will the team be responsible for a total cost that exceeds the cost of a coaches’ room for the length of the trip.

-- All teams will be provided with a full set of equipment for spring workouts and the season ahead.
+- All teams will be provided with a full set of equipment on an as needed basis for spring workouts and the season ahead.

 - Athletic Director will consult each manager about their needs before March 1.